Last Updated on October 8, 2023 by Joanne Harper

 Dead Hermit Crabs

-As hermit crabs live in colonies and are social, they are concerned with the continuation of their species.
-Ergo, the release of this ‘death scent‘ is an attempt to allowing life to go on for others.
+As hermit crabs live in colonies and are social animals, they’re concerned with the continuation of their species.
+Ergo, releasing this ‘death scent‘ is an attempt to allow life to go on for others.

 Fighting Other Hermit Crabs